CCTV Survey in Shoreham-by-Sea

 In Shoreham-by-Sea, where Victorian and Edwardian properties dominate the housing stock, underground drainage problems often hide until they escalate into expensive emergencies.
 Our CCTV surveys reveal the true condition of clay pipes, cast iron and modern plastic drains beneath Shoreham-by-Sea properties—spotting misconnections where washing machines have been plumbed into surface water drains (a persistent issue across Shoreham-by-Sea), root ingress, and structural failures before they trigger enforcement notices from Adur Council.

 A CCTV drain survey in Shoreham-by-Sea visually inspects underground pipes using a waterproof camera on a flexible cable, revealing blockages, structural damage, misconnections and root ingress without excavation.
-Costs typically range from £220–£400 in the BN43–BN46 postcodes.
+What a CCTV drain survey costs in Shoreham-by-Sea depends on pipe length and how easy the drain run is to access.
+Get a fixed-price quote online in minutes; the price is agreed before any work begins, with no call-out fee.

 Drainage in Shoreham-by-Sea — what local engineers know

 Shoreham-by-Sea sits on Southern Water's network, with a separate sewer system that serves most postcodes (BN43–BN46).
 The split between foul and surface water drains is precisely where many Shoreham-by-Sea properties develop problems: misconnections are so common that Adur Council's Environmental Health team regularly receives reports.
 Hard water from Southern Water's supply also accelerates corrosion of older pipes.
-A CCTV survey before purchase, renovation or major work removes guesswork and protects you from £5,000–£10,000 rehab costs.
+Pricing for a CCTV drain survey in Shoreham-by-Sea varies with pipe length and how easy the drain run is to access.
+Book online for a fixed-price quote — you'll know the exact cost before we start, with no call-out charge.

 - Hard water supply causes limescale accumulation in boilers, radiators and soil pipe joints — powerflush and descaling demand is high across Shoreham-by-Sea